2017 A to Z: Letter N …

 The New Perry Hotel

-When I married, daddy took Steve and me for dinner there to celebrate our marriage.
+When I married, daddy took Steve and me to dinner there to celebrate our marriage.
 That was the first time I ever remember eating there, but it wasn’t my last.
 On one of my trips to Perry I took mama and my kids there for lunch and on another trip with my mother and Steve, we stopped in for lunch.
 The dining room looked smaller than I had remembered, but still complete with their famous white linens and napkins.

 The hotel has changed hands a few times over the years and just a few years ago I was saddened to hear it was closing for good…. everything inside was being sold at a tag sale.
 I so wanted to go, and would have enjoyed walking through and possibly buying a piece of my history; I secretly wanted those white linen tablecloths and napkins!
 It’s now been sold again and I hear it might be revived.
 I’m keeping my fingers crossed!
 It’s just too much of a landmark to remain closed and cave to decay.
 Hopefully, I’ll be able to eat there once again!